(Effective Date: May 2, 2022)

 - We expect our suppliers to conform to the International Labor Organization Core Labor Standards, and the California Department of Industrial Relations Sweatfree Code of Conduct.

 - Forced Labor

-- Supplier shall provide voluntary employment, where workers are free to leave work and terminate their employment or other work status with reasonable notice.
+- Suppliers shall provide voluntary employment, where workers are free to leave work and terminate their employment or other work status with reasonable notice.

-- Supplier shall never use involuntary labor or require payment of fees or the surrendering of identification (immigration or work permit documents) as a condition of employment.
+- Suppliers shall never use involuntary labor or require the payment of fees or the surrendering of identification (immigration or work permit documents) as a condition of employment.

-- Supplier shall never traffic workers or in any other way exploit workers by means of threat, force, coercion, abduction, or fraud.
+- Suppliers shall never traffic workers or in any other way exploit workers by means of threat, force, coercion, abduction, or fraud.

 - Child Labor

-- Supplier shall ensure that child labor is not used in the employment of work.
+- Suppliers shall ensure that child labor is never used.
 Child labor refers to any person under the minimum legal age for employment where the work is performed.
-Under no circumstances should a supplier permit children to perform work that exposes them to undue risks that can harm their physical, mental, or emotional development or improperly interfere with their educational or vocational needs.
+Under no circumstances shall a supplier permit children to perform work that exposes them to undue physical risks that can harm their physical, mental, or emotional development or improperly interfere with their education or vocational needs.

 - Working Hours and Wages

-- Supplier shall follow all applicable laws and regulations with respect to wages, working hours, days of rest, and benefits laws.
+- Suppliers shall follow all applicable laws and regulations with respect to wages, working hours, days of rest, and worker benefits.

 - Collective Bargaining

-- Supplier shall recognize and respect the rights of employees to freedom of association and collective bargaining in accordance with local laws.
+- Suppliers shall recognize and respect the rights of employees to freedom of association and collective bargaining in accordance with local laws.

-- Supplier shall not penalize or subject to harassment or intimidation workers for the non-violent exercise of their right to join or refrain from joining such associations and worker organizations.
+- Suppliers shall not penalize or subject to harassment or intimidation workers for the non-violent exercise of their right to join or refrain from joining such associations and worker organizations.

 Supplier Code of Conduct Flow Down